primer/blueprints/pages/blueprints/navigation-components/PageLink.md

 ---
-title: NodeLink
+title: PageLink
 path: navigation-components/node-link
 ---

-The NodeLink component takes an `href` and optional `children`.
+The PageLink component takes an `href` and optional `children`.
 If no `children` are provided, we look up the "node" of the corresponding page in the tree (the one whose `path` matches the given `href`) and use that node's `meta.title` if it's set.
 In other words, given the following